Midtrans/mt-alt-doc/en/snap/platform/overview.md

 <hr>

-### Unable to Install Specific Payment Methods
+#### Unable to Install Specific Payment Methods
-In the rare case, Shopify can not install a specific payment method as well, to solve this case please follow the step below:
+In the rare case that you are not able to install specific payment methods, such as you are not presented with the install button on Step 2.
+Please try the following alternatives:
-1. Possible that the payment method already installed, please check step number 3 and 4 [here](#specific-payment-methods), the payment method will be shown there
+1. It is possible that the payment method already installed, please manually continue to [step number 3](#specific-payment-methods) by navigating to Settings > Payments menu, the payment method will be shown there.
-2. another alternative:
+2. Another alternative:
-	- logout from Shopify
+	- Logout from Shopify
-	- install the payment method by click the link [here](#specific-payment-methods)
+	- Install the desired payment method by clicking the link provided [here](#specific-payment-methods)
-	- login to Shopify
+	- Proceed login to Shopify when prompted
-	- page to install the payment method will appear

 <hr>